icearla16-hub/bcog-final_project/README.md

 ### 3. Reading and displaying text from separate files, handling user inputs
 > NOTE: Homework 3 may be a helpful reference

-Import questions and answer options, likely in .txt and .csv format, respectively.
+Import questions.txt and options.csv.
 The answer options will be formatted as follows:

     OPTION,a
     OPTION,b